ghazalayobi/Data-Engineering-1/Term1/README.md

-# Data Eingeering Project Report: Brazil Deliveries Center #
+# Data Engineering Project Report: Brazil Deliveries Center #

 This report contains the detailed description of my project.
 To accomplish this task I used Food and Goods Deliveries in Brazil from Kaggle.
 Please find the link [here](https://www.kaggle.com/nosbielcs/brazilian-delivery-center).
 I upload the dataset in a zip folder becasue of big size of the files.